Orange-OpenSource/casskop/website/docs/3_configuration_deployment/3_storage.md

 necessary storage size before deploying the cluster.
 :::

-The above example asks that each node will have 300Gi of data volumes to persist the Cassandra data's using the local-storage storage class provider.
+The above example requires that each node has 300Gi of data volumes to persist the Cassandra data's using the local-storage storage class provider.
 The parameter deletePVC is used to control if the data storage must persist when the according statefulset is deleted.